Logic Rules (Attendee Form)

 Click Add New to add a new logic rule.

-Labels for Form Sequence Each logic rule, as described under List Rule Details below, must be assigned to a form Section on which it will be processed in the online form sequence (defined on Form > Setup).
+Labels for Form Sequence: Each logic rule must be assigned to a form Section on which it will be processed in the online form sequence (defined on Form > Setup).
 A form may include up to 20 logic sections, and any number of rules may be processed on a single section.
-Rather than use the default section labels of "Logic 1," "Logic 2," etc., you can define a custom Label and Description for each one.
-For example, you could rename "Logic 1" to "Assign Attendee Type & Display Error," making its purpose obvious.
-This eliminates any need to toggle back from Form Setup to this Logic Rules section to remember what action the rules in a Logic section are performing.
+Rather than use the default section labels of "Logic 1," "Logic 2," etc., a custom Label and Description can be defined for each one.
+These are what you see when adding logic sections to the form and setting their online sequence, on Form > Setup.
+For example, the label could be renamed to "Assign Attendee Type & Display Error," making the purpose obvious.
+This eliminates the need to toggle back from Form Setup to this Logic Rules section to remember what action the rules in a Logic section perform.

 Logic Rule Details (Attendee Form)